The primary reason for implementing platform as a service is to speed application development, testing and deployment....

 Not everyone needs -- or is capable of using -- language-based coding tools.
 For line-of-business departments lacking deep IT expertise, a PaaS that provides a less-daunting path to app development and deployment is perhaps a better choice.
 Progress Software, for example, positions its Rollbase platform as a way to build cloud applications in days rather than months.

-Chicago-based TempoIQ, which updated its PaaS for Internet of Things (IoT) product in late 2015, is seeing adoption of its solution quadruple projections, according to company CEO Steve Subar.
+Chicago-based TempoIQ, which updated its PaaS for Internet of Things (IoT) product in late 2015, is seeing adoption of its solution quadruple projections, according to former company CEO Steve Subar.
 "We are a no-code platform for creating analytics that leverage IoT sensor data," Subar said.
 "Honestly, we had no idea there was so much pent-up demand for a PaaS offering focused on IoT."

 While apps developed with tools that require the writing of little or no program code (so-called low-code or no-code tools) may not approach the sophistication afforded by language-intensive platforms, their results may be good enough for departmental managers seeking more-modest solutions.